-Papaya (unripe) halwa is a delicious healthy recipe for any festive or special occasion.
+Papaya (unripe) halwa or papaya pudding is a delicious healthy recipe for any festive or special occasion.
 This is an Indian dessert, glutenfree, refined sugarfree recipe mildly flavoured with cardamom.

 I have prepared this halwa many a times, and every time used liquid jaggery.
 This jaggery is semi solid type, we usually find this in mangalore stores or any organic stores.
 If you are not in favour of dark colour and taste of jaggery, then refined sugar, coconut sugar, cane sugar or normal jaggery powder can also be used

-Few important steps I follow while preparing papaya (unripe) halwa
+Few important steps to follow while preparing papaya (unripe) halwa

 While preparing this halwa, I grate the unripe papaya, this helps in easy cooking in less time.
 The other option is to chop and puree unripe papaya thereby changing the texture of halwa.